The Leadership Challenge in the Energy Sector

-However, in challenging times, energy companies cannot afford to pour resources into generalized development, expecting that they will end up with employees who are well equipped to lead the business.
+However, in challenging times, energy companies can’t afford to pour resources into generalized development, expecting that they’ll end up with employees who are well equipped to lead the business.
 Well-targeted development initiatives for energy industry leaders are essential for success.
 Organizations need good leadership to set new directions, align people with mission-critical imperatives, build a commitment to new vision and action, and develop talent.

 Energy leaders and organizations also need to create career and development strategies to provide significant broad, cross-organizational experiences and learning.
-These findings were consistent across the fossil fuel and utilities sub-sectors.
+These findings are consistent across the fossil fuel and utilities sub-sectors.

 Understanding the Challenges Facing Leaders in the Energy Sector

 To help our energy industry clients better understand and focus their leadership development efforts, we analyzed leadership effectiveness data from about 11,200 energy industry leaders.
 Our white paper addresses 3 key issues around leadership challenges in the energy sector:

 1. Importance: What leadership competencies are most important for energy organizations?

 Our research has identified 16 key leadership competencies and 5 “derailment factors” (warning signs that a leader’s career is in jeopardy).

 All the competencies are important; however, some are more critical than others in various industries or organizations.
 Gaining clarity about what matters most within the energy sector allows organizations and individuals to focus and tailor their learning and development.

 2. Effectiveness: How well do energy leaders demonstrate the leadership skills that are required?